ElementsProject/lightning/doc/lightning-getroute.7.md

 *fromid* is the node to start the route from: default is this node.

-The *fuzzpercent* is a positive floating-point number, representing a percentage of the actual fee.
+The *fuzzpercent* is a non-negative floating-point number, representing a percentage of the actual fee.
 The *fuzzpercent* is used to distort computed fees along each channel, to provide some randomization to the route generated.
 0.0 means the exact fee of that channel is used, while